 Most people associate the word “accountant” with a financial accountant.
 The truth, however, is that financial accountants make up only one of the many kinds of accountants that exist in the UK.
 These professionals work with managerial accountants.
-Managerial accountants gather and process data that an entire business organization needs so that it can operate in the most cost-efficient manner.
+Managerial accountant gathers and processes data that an entire business organization needs so that it can operate in the most cost-efficient manner.
 Critical business decisions are made because of the work of managerial accountants.

 What makes a managerial accountant different from a financial accountant?

-The impact that a managerial accountant makes on a business
+The impact that a managerial accountants makes on a business

 Managerial accountants can make a comparative cost-benefit analysis across a line of proposed and existing products.
-Decision-makers in a company can then use the report that managerial accountants have prepared to decide if they want to pursue a proposed product, phase out an existing product, or retain production as is.
+Decision-makers in a company can use the report that managerial accountants have prepared to decide if they want to pursue a proposed product, phase out an existing product, or keep production as is.